AppcoLLC/ScrollViewKeyboardAdjustStarter/README.md

 # IBScrollViewTutorial

-The full tutorial can be found at http://www.appcollc.com/tutorials/uiscrollview-with-ib This tutorial covers how to create a scroll view in Xcode's interface builder (IB) and the constraints necessary.
-It is currently up to date for Swift 3.x and Xcode 8.x
+The full tutorial can be found at ____

+This tutorial covers how to create adjust a scroll view for UITextFields when the keyboard appears and disappears.
+It additionally shows how to center the selected UITextField on to the portion of the screen that is not covered by the keyboard.
+This tutorial is currently up to date for Swift 3.x and Xcode 8.x